-To find an appropriate group in another organisation, please contact the CEO of Global Fellowship at email@example.com.
+To find an appropriate group in another organisation, please contact us at email@example.com

 - Info about your company: the name, how many young people and in what age groups.
 How many leaders.
 When do you meet and for how long.
 What are the typical activities, or describe one of your recent programs.
 This will help us to find a similar group.

 - What is your aim with partnering?
 Are you looking to exchange experiences, sending pics and videos between the young people, are you looking to teach them about another country?
 Are you looking to host visitors or go to visit another country?
 Are you looking to partner with a company from a specific country or region?